nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 * custom resource objects on Kubernetes control plane:
     * Porch repositories (Repository objects)
     * package variants (and by extension package variant sets)
-    * **(if the CR cache is configured)** "work-in-progress" package revisions whose lifecycle state is "Draft", "Proposed", or "DeletionProposed"
+    * **(if the CR cache is configured)** "work-in-progress" package revisions whose lifecycle stage is "Draft", "Proposed", or "DeletionProposed"
 * Git repositories:
     * package revisions (Kpt package file contents and directory structures)
 * Package revision cache:
     * Kubernetes-related metadata for package revisions (e.g. labels and annotations)
-    * **(if the DB cache is configured)** "work-in-progress" package revisions whose lifecycle state is "Draft", "Proposed", or "DeletionProposed"
+    * **(if the DB cache is configured)** "work-in-progress" package revisions whose lifecycle stage is "Draft", "Proposed", or "DeletionProposed"

 ## Backup strategy